StanfordSpezi/SpeziSpeech/Sources/SpeziSpeechRecognizer/SpeziSpeechRecognizer.docc/SpeziSpeechRecognizer.md

 ## Overview

-The Spezi ``SpeechRecognizer` encapsulates the functionality of Apple's `Speech` framework, more specifically the `SFSpeechRecognizer`.
+The Spezi ``SpeechRecognizer` encapsulates the functionality of Apple's `Speech` framework, more specifically, the `SFSpeechRecognizer`.
-It provides methods to start and stop voice recognition, and publishes the state of recognition and its availability.
+It provides methods to start and stop voice recognition and publishes the state of recognition and its availability.

 ## Setup